How to Dumbbell Bench Press Correctly

 Dumbbell bench press pros:

-Man doing flat bench presses
+Man doing a dumbbell bench press

 • Development of stability.
 Each hand working individually forces the muscles of the forearm, triceps, shoulders, and pectorals to work harder in order to balance and control the weight.
 This helps develop strength, shape, and functional movement—especially in beginners.